 For more details of when you will need to apply by and to download an application form, visit our Credit Transfer website.

 On successfully completing this undergraduate course, you'll be awarded the BSc (Honours) Economics and Mathematical Sciences degree.
 The class of degree (first, upper second, lower second or third-class honours) depends on your grades at Stages 2 and 3.

 You'll have the opportunity to attend a degree ceremony.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.

-There are no formal entry requirements to study this qualification, but it is very important that you are well prepared to study mathematics at this level.
+There are no formal entry requirements to study this qualification, but you must have the required mathematical skills.

-If you would like more advice and guidance about where to start, please visit our MathsChoices website.
+If you would like more advice and guidance about where to start, please contact an advisor

 How much time do I need?